Supply Chain Management (SCM)

 SCM4191 SUPPLY CHAIN MANAGEMENT CAPSTONE (3.00 Credits)

-This course is intended to help students acquire skills in applying research principles and obtaining practice in rigorous data collection and reporting.
+This course helps students acquire skills in applying research principles and practice rigorous data collection and reporting.
+Students will apply research methodologies to real-world supply chain management issues.

 Total Contact Hrs: 48.00